sarahwag/thesespieces/content/living-social-justice/versus-verses.md

 weight: 2
 ---

-What is living social justice, if it's not social justice dogma?
-Here are some conclusions we've come to (maybe you landed in similar places during your Wittenberg convo):
+What is living social justice, as opposed to social justice dogma?

+At the risk of being _too_ dichotomous, here are some conclusions we're wrestling with (maybe you landed in similar places during your Wittenberg convo):

 > Social justice dogma is certain; **living social justice is being unsure.**